Common Costs of Apartment Flooding & How to Avoid Them

 While a long list of preventative inspections may seem like a logical answer, this would-be solution poses its own large set of problems.

-Tenants are inconvenienced (and even get annoyed) with these types of invasive inspections and they also require excessive time and attention from maintenance and management personnel.
+Residents are inconvenienced (and even get annoyed) with these types of invasive inspections and they also require excessive time and attention from maintenance and management personnel.

 This is where smart property automation comes in.